suryajefferson/SQL_Project_Data_Job_Analysis/README.md

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question:

 ### 1. Top Paying Data Analyst Jobs

+<details>
+<summary>Click to toggle contents of `Code` and detailes</summary>
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on jobs in India or Work from Home.
 This query highlights the high paying opportunities in the field.

-<details>
-<summary>Click to toggle contents of `code`</summary>

 ``` sql
 SELECT